Oyekunle-Mark/hello-roomie/README.md

-this is a minimalist multiroom chat application built with node and socket.io
+This is a minimalist multiroom chat application built with node and socket.io

 it packs the simple feature of supporting room creation and join and change of nickname.